 OmniFocus meets this challenge of organization with its projects and tags features.

 Projects in OmniFocus allow you to break down lists of tasks in any way you like.
 Sometimes I treat projects like actual time-bound initiatives, other times I just use them as convenient groupings.
 This saves me from to-do lists on random scraps of paper spread around my house and wallet, or from just jotting stuff down in the Notes app on my phone.
 I have all my areas of life in ONE place, but they are organized in ways that are meaningful to me.
 And I can re-organize them as situations change.
 This saves me from being overwhelmed by endless disconnected lists.
 I’ve also taken advantage of the new tags feature in OmniFocus 3.
 While a task can exist in only one Project, it can have an infinite number of tags.
 I use these for things like “office” which allows me to filter for everything that I need to be in the office to do.
 “Boss” is usually questions or things I need to get input from my boss on, so if I catch a meeting with him I can ask a bunch of stuff at once.
 “Phone” is for calls I need to make.
 I hate making phone calls so it’s nice to pump myself up and do them all at once.

 You get the idea.

-All of these features along with the excellent way OmniFocus allows you to subordinate tasks under each other makes it super easy for me to stay organized.
+All of these features along with the excellent way OmniFocus allows you to subordinate tasks under each other make it super easy for me to stay organized.
 So, I just open up the software to get to work.

 The last way OmniFocus helps me be more productive is by making sure that I am forever reassessing my priorities.
-OmniFocus has a weekly review section which makes you go through every project, task by task, and clarify, reorganize, or delete it.
+OmniFocus has a weekly review section that makes you go through every project, task by task, and clarify, reorganize, or delete it.
 This means you aren’t letting your system get bogged down with tasks that are too vague, or which are no longer necessary.